The following numerical range for standardized grades is used in the evaluation of student performance.

-WD - Withdraw: This grade indicates withdrawal during the first half of the semester.
+W - Withdraw: This grade indicates withdrawal during the first half of the course.

-WP - Withdraw Pass or WF - Withdraw Fail: This grade denotes student performance to date when withdrawal occurs after the first half of the semester.
+WP - Withdraw Pass or WF - Withdraw Fail: This grade denotes student performance to date when withdrawal occurs after the first half of the course.

 Scholastic averages are computed on the basis of credits assigned to each course and the following numerical values for grades: A-4, B-3, C-2, E-0, F-0.
 The grade point average is the sum of the products of course credits and grade values, divided by the total number of course credits in that year of the curriculum.